Frequently Asked Questions

 Being a part of this learning community comes with added benefits, including help navigating campus resources, smaller class sizes, and an activity hour that aims to establish peer networks, enhance learning, build career connections, and cultivate community through friendship and fun.

-• Student workshops and opportunities, including
+• Student workshops and opportunities

 • Career exploration